How to help youngsters understand the coronavirus

 Children and teens need our help in understanding what the coronavirus means to them.
 Fortunately, terrific resources are available to help young people understand what’s happening.

-Joe Nathan, formerly a Minnesota public school teacher, administrator and PTA president, directs the Center for School Change.
-Reactions welcome, joe@centerorschoolchange.org
+Joe Nathan, formerly a Minnesota public school educator and PTA president directs the Center for School Change.
+Reactions welcome at Joe@centerforschoolchange.org.

 Post a comment as